Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 ![](/Pictures/GB_Boy_Colour_front_back.jpg)

+The packaging is honestly solid.
+It does the job of protecting the device during shipping.
+START and SELECT buttons are solid and responsive, not like the mushy buttons of the genuine GBC.
+Good point for the GB Boy Colour !

 ## User manual
 ![](/Documentation/Flyer_GB_Boy_Colour_3.png)

 ![](/Documentation/Flyer_GB_Boy_Colour_4.png)

+The GB Boy Colour user manual never refers to the "Colour", so I guess this is very similar to the GB Boy manual.

 ## User feedback
 The GB Boy Colour features a quite deceptive display in today's standard.
 It has a pronounced blue hue, a quite dim backlight and a butchered and stretched upscaling.
 It is driven by an unbranded (and undocumented) video chip turning the legit signal from the main chip into a pixel mess fitting the display.
 Lover of pixel perfect, move on.
 Apart from that, the KF main processor is perfectly pinout compatible with a GBC ([it can be directly dropped on a GBC motherboard](https://www.reddit.com/r/Gameboy/comments/qhx2gs/i_swapped_the_cpus_of_a_gb_boy_colour_and_gameboy/)) and the GB Boy Colour itself is a 100% compatible GBC-like console.